Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Theoretical Framework

 Clearly, a matrix $\bbphi$ may define a covariance sampler for certain sets $\basis$ but not for others.
 If a matrix $\bbphi$ is a covariance sampler for any choice of $\basis$, we call it \emph{universal}: \begin{mydefinition} \emph{A sampling matrix $\bbphi\in \cfield^{\clen\times \ulen}$ defines a {universal covariance sampler} if it is an $\basis$-covariance sampler for any linearly independent set~$\basis$ of $\ulen \times \ulen$ HT matrices. } \end{mydefinition}

 Knowing $\basis$ is always beneficial since $\bbphi$ may be tailored to obtain optimal compression ratios and estimation performance.
-Universal samplers are motivated by those cases where $\basis$ is unknown at the moment of designing the compression matrix.\footnote{Even the dimension of the covariance subspace may be unknown.} Note that the same concept has been defined in the context of exact-reconstruction of multi-band signals~\cite{feng1996blind} (see~\cite{mishali2009reconstruction} for a CS perspective).
-However, the underlying theory in that framework is completely different from the one considered here.
+Universal samplers are motivated by those cases where $\basis$, or even $\nbasis$, is unknown at the moment of designing the compression matrix.
+Note that other notions of universal samplers have been introduced in different contexts~\cite{feng1996blind,mishali2009reconstruction,baraniuk2008simpleproof,candes2008introduction,yen2013subnyquist}.